Zaryadye Park: Media center

 The media center covers an area of 8500 square meters.
 It exhibits Russian natural and architectural sights and covers various topics of the Russian history, such as the Battle of Borodino, the fire of Moscow, and the Council at Fili.
 In one of the pavilions of the media center, viewers are shown films about cultural monuments, protected areas and historical places of Russia.
 In the cinema, three rows of chairs are located on a movable platform in front of a concave screen, its shape creating a panoramic image.

 The only digital media hall in Russia with a cylindrical screen and an interactive image virtually transports viewers to the times during the formation of Moscow.

 Ice cave

 A stylized pavilion with an interactive exhibition tells visitors about the history of development of the Far North.
 In one part of the pavilion, a negative temperature is maintained.
-For the thickness of the ice, freezing of about 70 tons of water is required.
+About 70 tons of water is required to form the cave.
 The temperature in the cave does not rise above -2 °C and does not fall below -12 °C. The cover of the cave itself is a natural white colour.

 In the ice cave, an educational site, the "Conservation Embassy", was also started.
 Employees of national reserves and other environmental institutions are able to conduct educational programs here, as well as exchange experiences in the field of biology and ecology.